An easy way to sound more natural in English is to skip topic marking and use context to make your meaning clear.

 After looking at the weather, I decided to stay home this weekend.

-One of the most obviously unnatural phrases to make it into Russian English is as for me:
+One of the most obviously unnatural phrases that’s common in Ukrainian English is as for me:

 Как по мне, лучше отдыхать в горах чем на море.